ayushshrivastv/Droploop/README.md

 ## Project Status

 This project was developed as part of the ZK Compression Track by Solana Foundation, Helius, and Light Protocol.
 It demonstrates the practical application of compressed accounts for NFT-like use cases.

-## Special Thanks

-Gratitude to the teams behind Light Protocol and Solana for their exceptional infrastructure and tools.
-Additional thanks to the developers of Next.js, the creators of shadcn/ui, and the broader Solana community for their ongoing support and innovation.

 ## License